Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Methodology

 \textbf{Optimization with REINFORCE}.
 We employ reinforcement learning to maximize the reward and train the two-stage policy network.
 According to REINFORCE~\cite{reinforce}, the network parameters are updated by the gradients: Notably, as shown in Fig.~\ref{fig:overview}, only the parameters of the policy network require training.
 The embedding extractor and LLM are frozen, thus, the overall training overhead is lightweight.

 \textbf{Difficulty-aware data filter}.
-We divide dataset $\mathcal{D}$ into two subsets: a math question set $\mathcal{D}_{\text{question}}$ sampled using the proposed difficulty filter and a CoT example set $\mathcal{D}_{\text{cot}}$.
-During the training, each question in $\mathcal{D}_{\text{question}}$ samples a batch of $k$ CoT examples from $\mathcal{D}_{\text{cot}}$.
-Notably, \textit{the questions in $\mathcal{D}_{\text{question}}$ are filtered to include only easy questions with a difficulty score below a threshold $d_{\text{thr}}$}.
-This is due to the current underperformance of LLMs, particularly smaller ones, on math reasoning.
+Existing LLMs, particularly smaller ones, underperform in math reasoning.
 If the question is too challenging for LLMs, the answer will always be incorrect, regardless of the quality of compressed few-shot CoT examples, making it challenging to effectively train our pruner module.
+To address it, we use a difficulty filter to sample a math question set $\mathcal{D}_{\text{question}}$ from $\mathcal{D}$, which includes only easy questions with a difficulty score below a threshold $d_{\text{thr}}$.
+During training, each question in $\mathcal{D}_{\text{question}}$ samples a batch of $k$ CoT examples from $\mathcal{D}_{\text{cot}}$, where $\mathcal{D}_{\text{cot}}$ is the CoT candidate set sampled from $\mathcal{D}$.

 \textbf{Stabilize the training}.
-Another obstacle is that pruning CoT and tokens during training introduces instability, posing challenges to effective training.
+Another challenge is that pruning CoT and tokens during training introduces instability, making it difficult for effective training.

 First, despite the optimization of question set $\mathcal{D}_{\text{question}}$ through the filter, LLM performance for a randomly sampled question under different few-shot prompts can still be unpredictable.
-This unpredictability, where a simple question might yield correct results under low-quality pruned prompts and a complex question might fail under carefully pruned prompts, can affect the pruner's training effectiveness.
+This unpredictability, where a question might yield correct results under low-quality pruned prompts and a complex question might fail under carefully pruned prompts, can affect the pruner's training effectiveness.
 To address this, we continuously repeat a sampled question multiple times, $t_\text{repeat}$, each time with a different pruned few-shot prompt from the pruner.
 Moreover, we use exponential moving average (EMA) to smooth reward $R_\text{Acc}$ in Eq.~\ref{eq:total_reward}.

 Second, during the early training, our pruner module makes random decisions, leading to arbitrary removal of CoT examples and tokens.
-This randomly pruned few-shot prompts can cause instability in RL training.
-Empirically, we append the manually-designed 8 shot CoTs~\cite{cot} to the pruned prompts.
+These randomly pruned few-shot prompts can cause instability in RL training.
+Empirically, we append the manually-designed 8-shot CoTs~\cite{cot} to the pruned prompts.
 This ensures a good lower bound and stabilizes the training.

-Algorithm~\ref{alg:cot-max} outlines the overall procedure of our method.
-The detail algorithm of Phase 1: Data preparation is enumerated in Appendix~\ref{sec:training_details}.